DigitalPhonetics/hard-negative-captions/readme.md

 pip install -r requirements.txt
 ```

+## Download HNC captions
+Download the automatically generated train and validation set as well as the human annotated test set from DaRUS: https://doi.org/10.18419/darus-4341

 ## Download GQA
 To rerun the dataset creation based on scene graphs of GQA, download the dataset from https://cs.stanford.edu/people/dorarad/gqa/about.html .